 In 1979, with a group of like-minded musicians, Vladimir Spivakov created the Moscow Virtuosi chamber orchestra, becoming its permanent artistic director, conductor and soloist.
 He studied conducting under Professor Guzman of Israel in Russia and took lessons from Leonard Bernstein and Lorin Maazel in the USA.
 As a sign of friendship and faith in Spivakov’s future, Bernstein gave him his conductor’s wand, which the maestro does not part with to this day.

-In 1989, Vladimir Spivakov headed the International Music Festival in Colmar (France), of which he is artistic director to this day.
-Since 2001, the Vladimir Spivakov Invite festival has been held in Moscow every two years, with the participation of the world’s performing arts and rising stars; since 2010, the festival has also been held in Russian regions.
+In 1989-2022, Vladimir Spivakov was the artistic director of the International Music Festival in Colmar (France).
+Since 2001, the Vladimir Spivakov Invites festival has been held in Moscow every two years, with the participation of the world’s performing arts and rising stars; since 2010, the festival has also been held in Russian regions.
 On several occasions the musician has taken part in the jury of renowned international competitions (Paris, Genoa, London, Montreal, Monte Carlo, Pamplona, Moscow); in 2016 he organised the International Violin Competition in Ufa and is president of the Yankelevich Competition in Omsk.

 Vladimir Spivakov’s extensive discography as a soloist and conductor includes over 50 CDs; most of the recordings are produced by companies BMG Classics, RCA Red Seal и Capriccio.
 Many entries have won prestigious awards, including Diapason D’Or и Choc de la Musique.
 Since 2014, the maestro has been releasing records with the National Philharmonic Orchestra of Russia under his own label Spivakov Sound.